RakshyaKC25/RakshyaKC25/README.md

 # 💫 About Me:
 I'm currently working on Machine Learning/Deep Learning Projects<br>I'm looking to collaborate on Python Projects of Any kind.
-Something related to integrating APIs would be awesome!!<br>I'm looking for a working student job or an internship to work with an organization and gain some exposure.<br>I am currently Learning CNNs.<br>Ask me about ANN, CNN, <br>and Transformers.
-I have been studying them.
+Something related to integrating APIs would be awesome!!<br>I'm looking for a working student job or an internship to work with an organization and gain some exposure.<br>I am currently Learning CNNs.<br>We can discuss about ANN, CNN, <br>and Transformers.
 Would love to share and learn more.<br>Fun Fact: I can make jokes out of thin air and make people laugh.
 You will never be bored in my company.

 ## 🌐 Socials: